kreativ-anders/kirby-userkit/README.md

 Success Messages | Not yet

 ## Why an Add-On?
-IMHO it does not make sense due to interoperability.
+IMHO a Plug-in does not make sense due to interoperability.
 Also this kind of Add-On adapts way more easy to **YOUR** project.

 ## Installation: